s-p-n/hookmod/README.md

    Set up a `modules` directory with module folders (see Step 1 below).

 3. **Generate `hookmod.js`**
-   Use the `hookmod` CLI to bundle your modules into a single `hookmod.js` file:
+   Use the `hookmod` CLI to bundle your modules into a single `hookmod.js` file during a build step:
    ```bash
    hookmod ./modules ./public/js/hookmod.js
    ```